 The situation will become even muddier when quarterback Brandon Harris steps on campus.
 The experienced transfer from LSU provides another option for the coaching staff, although he has an uphill battle learning the entire offense in such a short period of time.

 Other than Proehl, North Carolina essentially had to replace its entire fleet of skill position weapons.
-You know the names that are gone: Elijah Hood, T.J.
+You know the names that are gone: T.J.
 Logan, Ryan Switzer, Mack Hollins and Bug Howard.
-But nobody, not even Fedora, really knows who will step up and pick up the slack.
+But nobody, really knows who will step up and pick up the slack.

 Saturday’s spring game gave a tiny glimpse into who could step into the new roles.
 Receiver Roscoe Johnson had a good first half and showed Switzerian abilities to create separation and collect yards after the catch.